This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Tough meat.
 You want tough cuts of meat for pot roast!
 It sounds counter intuitive since the goal is to make pot roast tender, but only a meat that’s tough and muscular to start with will break down into juicy, tender pot roast in the end.
 For that, you need the right cooking method (more on that below!) and connective tissue…

 - Connective tissue.
 Normally it’s not palatable in meat since it’s tough to chew, but it actually has an amazing benefit: collagen!
-You know I’m a huge proponent of the benefits of collagen.
 And, it’s exactly what you want in a cut of meat for pot roast.
 The connective tissue is made up of collagen, which breaks down into gelatin during slow cooking, making the meat juicy and succulent.